nerissacooney/ulises.us/_posts/2017-02-03-closed-this-weekend.md

 title: Closed This Weekend
 categories: left
 ---
-Dear all, we will be closed this weekend, February 4 and 5, in order to de-install/install for our second quarlterly, Ulises No.02: Intimacy.
+Dear all, we will be closed this weekend, February 4 and 5, in order to prepare for our second quarlterly, Ulises No.02: Intimacy, which will launch with a party on Saturday, February 11, from 6PM–9PM.